 Packet pacing techniques should be considered carefully, as any changes made will impact all traffic on a host.
-The following information should be considered only own systems that routinely support many concurrent forms of network traffic.
+The following information should be considered only for system where the requirements and traffic patterns are well understood.

 When sending from a faster host to a slower host, it is easy to overrun the receiver, leading to packet loss and TCP backing off.
 Similar problems occur when a 10G host sends data to a sub-10G virtual circuit, or a 40G host sending to a 10G host, or a 40G/100G host with a fast CPU sender to a 40G/100G host with a slower CPU.
 These issues are even more pronounced when using tools that use parallel streams, such as GridFTP.
 On some long paths (50-80ms RTT), we've seen TCP performance improvements of 2-4x after enabling packet pacing.